National Equality March: March route

 15th Street NW closed for staging between I Street NW and M Street NW.
 The march began at the intersection of I Street NW and 15th Street NW and initially headed south on Vermont Avenue NW then turned right on H Street NW.
 The march proceeded west past Lafayette Park, south on 17th Street NW, and then east on the closed portion of Pennsylvania Avenue immediately facing the White House before turning south on 15th Street NW.
 Finally, the march followed Pennsylvania Avenue to the United States Capitol.

 Workshops

 There were a series of workshops, including one on tactics for repealing "Don't Ask, Don't Tell", a law prohibiting gays and lesbians from serving openly in the armed forces.
-In addition, other workshops were on "How to Organize on Campus" and "Adoption Option: Adoption Is an Option."
-A "Transgender Community Building Caucus" was held.
+In addition, other workshops included themes like "How to Organize on Campus" and "Adoption Option: Adoption Is an Option".
+A "Transgender Community Building Caucus" was also held.
 Cleve Jones and Sherry Wolf held a workshop at Busboys and Poets café, with several hundred attending, on The Struggle for LGBT Liberation.